 We don’t do break and fix.
 With our managed services model, we offer a proactive approach to your project management and IT decision making.
 We don’t offer a staffing model or staffing management model.
 Instead, our managed services operate under a delivery model.
 That means we’re not contracted based on how many staff members we provide, but the number of projects we complete for our clients.
 Our extensive experience and innovative thinking help us drive down cost and increase efficiency for our clients.
 We help mitigate risks associated with contractors and agreements for SOW projects while increasing productivity.

 We offer all the strategy and functions for improving your operations and cutting expenses.
 From scope to delivery, we handle managed services contracts that include:

-Read on to explore the latest semiconductor news and technology trends in the first quarter of 2018.
+There’s a lot to glean from this quarter's industry news.
+Read on to explore the latest semiconductor news and technology trends in the second quarter of 2018.